yousefelassal/quote-cron/README.md

 > Experience is not what happens to you; it's what you do with what happens to you.

 > When in doubt, don't.

+> Every man takes the limits of his own field of vision for the limits of the world.